SimoKiihamaki/ai_medicine/ai_medicine/research_docs/theme_analysis.md

 # Theme Analysis: AI in Medicine Literature Review

 ## Overview
 Analysis of 142 articles (2017-2025) examining artificial intelligence applications in medicine, with focus on implementation, privacy, and ethical considerations.
-Special emphasis on pandemic-era adaptations (2020-2025) and virtual care evolution.
+As shown in Figure 1 (PRISMA flow diagram), the systematic review process identified and screened 487 records, resulting in 142 included studies.
+The quality assessment (Figure 2) reveals a predominance of high (n=58) and medium (n=65) quality studies, with low risk of bias (Figure 3) in the majority of included papers.

-### Temporal Distribution Highlights
+### Temporal Distribution Highlights (See Figure 4)
 - Pre-pandemic baseline (2017-2019): Foundation of privacy-preserving methods
 - Pandemic acceleration (2020-2022): Rapid virtual care adoption
 - Post-pandemic evolution (2023-2025): Hybrid healthcare optimization